-Public Works respectfully requests that the Flood Control Zone District Board of Supervisors authorize the County Executive to sign the interagency agreement to support the PIC Program.
+Public Works respectfully requests that the Flood Control Zone District Board of Supervisors authorize the County Executive to sign the amendment to the interagency agreement #GVL24435-2 between the State of Washington Department of Health and Whatcom County Flood Control Zone District to support implementation of the Pollution Identification and Correction (PIC) Program.
+The authorized contract amendment will be signed electronically through AdobeSign.